 Favoured by the rich and famous, Aspen has a tendency to get slightly expensive but this resort accommodates all by featuring excellent terrain for all skier levels.
 For the experts, there are hundreds of acres accessible off the backside but there are superb groomed intermediate runs as well.

 A peaceful village thanks to its car-free environment is nestled in the shadow of the impressive Matterhorn Mountain (14,693ft) and receives huge snowfalls due to its altitude at 5,276ft.
 This picturesque resort holds the world’s second biggest lift-served vertical drop and is king in a country jam packed with ski towns, offering some of the best (and most expensive) skiing in the world.

 5. Banff/Lake Louise, Canada

-A small town located in the heart of Canada’s Banff National Park, this ski resort is an incredibly scenic one with three different ski areas – Mount Norquay, Sunshine Village and Lake Louise.
+A small town located in the heart of Canada’s Banff National Park, this winter sports hotspot is an incredibly scenic one with three different ski areas – Mount Norquay, Sunshine Village and Lake Louise.
 The international atmosphere and incredible views make Banff a must-visit.